Ghidra

 • Windows: %APPDATA%\ghidra\ghidra_11.3.2_PUBLIC\Extensions\LIEF.dll

-Alternatively, you can try running the headless script: LiefVersionInfoScript.java which should output information about the installed version.
+Alternatively, you can try running the headless script: LiefVersionInfoScript.java, which should output information about the installed version.

 Troubleshooting